-The MDG Technology for NIEM provides a model Pattern from which to build IEPD models.
+The NIEM UML Profile provides a model Pattern from which to build IEPD models.
 You can apply this Pattern in your NIEM project, using the Model Wizard.

-- 1. In the 'Model Patterns' tab of the Model Wizard window, select 'Framework' in the 'Technology' panel. - 2.
-In the 'Name' panel, scroll through the technologies and, under NIEM select the checkboxes against 'NIEM IEPD' and 'NIEM Reference Model'. - 3.
-Click on the OK button.
+- In the Start Page 'Create from Pattern' tab (Model Wizard), select 'Information Exchange > NIEM' in the '<>' field. - 2.
+In the 'NIEM 3 and 4' list, scroll through the technologies and click on the required 'NIEM n.n Reference Model', then Ctrl+Click on the corresponding 'NIEM n IEPD Starter Model'. - 3.
+Click on the Create Model(s) button.